GeeWee/geewee.github.io/_posts/2020-04-07-azure-blob-block-avro-storage.md

 # The Structure of An Avro File
 An `.avro` file is a row-based open source binary format developed by Apache, originally for use within the Hadoop.
-The avro format is defined by the eminently readable [spec](https://avro.apache.org/docs/current/spec.html), but in short it contains of two parts: A header and one or more data blocks.
+The avro format is defined by the very readable [spec](https://avro.apache.org/docs/current/spec.html).
+For this to make sense, all you need to know is that an avro file consists of two parts: A header and one or more data blocks.

 ### Avro File Header
-The file header generally consists of metadata describing the rest of the avro file.
+The file header consists of metadata describing the rest of the avro file.
-It also contains the `avro schema` which is JSON describing the format of the rest of the file.
+It contains the `avro schema` which is JSON describing the format of the rest of the file.
 The file header ends with a `sync marker`, which is a randomly generated block of sixteen bytes.
 The `sync marker` is used internally in an Avro file at the end of the header and each data block.